-Having a potential thief in your own home, and realising it is your own child, can leave you devastated and worried.
+Having a potential thief in your own home, and realizing it is your own child, can leave you devastated and worried.
 You start questioning your own ideals, and keep asking yourself, where your parenting went wrong that it has led your child to be so desperate, that he had to take the path of stealing.
 There is a sense of self-regret within you, and you may also start losing faith in your child, which ultimately hampers the relationship between you two.
-Now this is totally unacceptable.
+Now, this is totally unacceptable.
 Do not run away from the scene by being an escapist.
 Face the situation.
 Your child needs help.

 Find the root cause.

 Have you, or your spouse, or anyone else in the family, caught your child stealing?
 Are things missing from your surroundings every now and then, and are all proofs hinting at your child?
 Do not let it pass.
 Take the possible action right there.
 Try to find out what made them steal, in spite of the fact that you give them enough pocket money.
 Talk to your child in a polite manner (NO, don’t rebuke or beat them up), and attempt to discover the reason for their deed.

 Teenagers are known to deviate from the right track to the wrong one, in a short notice.
 You wouldn’t even find out, at times.
 Peer pressure may also be the reason why they end up stealing.
 They may be a victim of substance abuse like drugs and alcohol.
 They may be stealing to pay for video games, or to buy expensive items like clothes, shoes, etc. to be popular among their high profile friends.
 Teenagers are blown away by the idea of love.
 They may steal to impress their lovers, by buying them gifts, paying their bills, etc. Worse so, your child may just be a plain kleptomaniac (a person who cannot control the urge to steal, even when there is no basic necessity).

 What can you do?